Exam

 • application deployment should be repeatable using scripts and configuration files, application deployment to the cloud should not require interaction with the web interface.

-• the application should consist of multiple containers or other components.
+• the application should consist of at least three containers or other components.

-• the application should be easy to cancel using a script.
+• the application should be easy to terminate using a script.

-• the application should use a persistent volume, data storage or database.
+• the application should use a persistent volume, data store or database.

 • the application should restart automatically in case of an error.

-• prepare-app.sh: a script to prepare the application and create all related services.
+• prepare-app.sh: script for preparing the application and creating all related services.

-• remove-app.sh: to cancel the application and all related services.
+• remove-app.sh: remove the application and all related services.

-• other necessary files, e.g. Dockerfile, sql scripts, etc.
+• All necessary files to run prepare-app.sh, source files, configurations, e.g. Dockerfile, sql scripts, etc.

 • Description of what your application does.

-• Verbal description of the public cloud used, cloud services, Kubernetes or Docker objects, persistent volumes, databases you used.
+• Verbal description of the public cloud used, cloud services, Kubernetes or Docker objects, persistent volumes, databases that you have used.

 • Instructions on how to view and use the application on the web browser.